smkisvarday/exerVschColorGrid/README.md

 * CSS grid layout: https://www.youtube.com/watch?v=qTGbWfEEnKI
 * Another CSS grid layout: https://www.youtube.com/watch?v=v5KzBPUEgGQ

 I found the gaps between the boxes was easy to get using grid-gap.
 In the videos the presenters used the body tag as their containters.
-The CSS would look like
+The CSS would look like:

 '''Css
 body {
   margin: 0;